jeffersonHsieh/T2R-Project/README.md

 ~/Downloads/AirSimNH/LinuxNoEditor/AirSimNH/Binaries/Linux/AirSimNH -settings=$(realpath ReasonedExplorer/src/settings_linux.json)
 ```
+In Windows it would be a similar command.
 You can press `fn+F11` to toggle full screen mode, and you might need to do this to prevent the window from minimizing if you clicked on other apps
 ```
 echo "export SDL_VIDEO_MINIMIZE_ON_FOCUS_LOSS=0" >> ~/.profile